sodofi/vibe-code-prompts/celo-composer-kit-mcp.md

 Backend Requirements:

-Implement Self Protocol backend SDK integration (following their quickstart pattern) Create endpoint to initiate verification request Create endpoint to verify submitted proofs
+Implement Self Protocol backend SDK integration (following their quickstart pattern) The verification logic to only require isValidProof to be true Create endpoint to initiate verification request Create endpoint to verify submitted proofs
 Return verification status to frontend